littleyoda/ha-pysmaplus/docs/diagnosticsinformation.md

 # Diagnostics information

-In case of problems, please send me the available log files and diagnostic information.
+In case of problems, please send me the available log files and diagnostic information in a zip-file.

 To access the diagnostic: